Suffering goes on in encircled Mariupol as evacuation fails

 In other developments in the Russian invasion:

-— Poland said it will give all of its MiG-29 fighter jets to the U.S., apparently agreeing to an arrangement that would allow them to be used by Ukraine’s military.
-That could further inflame tensions between Washington and Moscow.
+— Poland offered to give all of its MiG-29 fighter jets to the U.S., apparently agreeing to an arrangement that would allow them to be used by Ukraine’s military.
+But Pentagon press secretary John Kirby later said the plan is not “tenable” and raises serious concerns for the NATO alliance.
+He said the U.S. would discuss it further with Poland.

 — U.N. officials said that 2 million people have now fled Ukraine.